 The T-shirt Project

 I created a not-for-profit t-shirt project in which I drew portraits of homeless individuals and then printed these drawings onto t-shirts.
-Each individual sold a t-shirt baring their hand-drawn portrait and kept 100% of the profit.
+Each individual sold a t-shirt bearing their hand-drawn portrait and kept 100% of the profit.
 This project was funded by placing posters on the street that had the same images drawn on them with a scannable QR code.
 The passerby could scan the poster's QR code, open up a website, and purchase a t-shirt at full price allowing for 12 more t-shirts to be printed.
 This project connected people who were able to afford to buy the first i-phone with homeless individuals.
 It created awareness of the overlooked and oft-forgotten while offering homeless vendors an entrepreneurial self-empowerment platform to build upon.
-This project was documented through photographs and oil paintings.
+This project was documented for five years through photographs and oil paintings.